Saniaparveen0196/student-data-processor/README.md

-# Sales Summary Web App

-This web app reads sales data from a CSV file and displays a summary.
+# Data Processor

+A simple data processor that displays a bar chart and allows date range filtering and export to JSON.

 ## Features

-* Reads sales data from a CSV file
-* Calculates and displays total sales, average sale amount, and number of transactions
-* Displays results in a clean table format
+* Bar chart visualization using Chart.js
+* Date range filtering
+* Export to JSON functionality

 ## Dependencies

-* None (static web app)
+* Chart.js

 ## Usage

-1. Open `index.html` in a web browser
+1. Open `index.html` in a web browser.
-2. Pass an image URL as a query parameter (e.g. `?url=https://example.com/image.jpg`)
+2. Pass an image URL as a query parameter, e.g. `?url=https://example.com/image.jpg`.
-3. The app will display the image and a summary table

-## Contributing

-Pull requests are welcome!
+3. The bar chart will be displayed with product sales data from `products.json`.